joede/joede-geany-themes/README.md

 All of the themes comes with a sample image of the color palette.
 This file is available inside the `tools` folder.

+## Installation

+To get my schemes to work, simply copy the files from `colorschemes` into `colorschemes` below the local configuration directory of Geany.
+It can be found at `~/.config/geany/colorschemes`.

 ## Themes `joede-bright-bluish` and `joede-bright-paper`